dogweather/forkful/content/en/haskell/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Retrieving the current date in Haskell involves obtaining the system's current time and transforming it into a readable date format.
-Programmers do this to perform operations based on the date, such as logging, scheduling tasks, or timestamping events in applications.

 ## How to:
 Haskell's standard library, `base`, provides the `Data.Time` module which offers functionality to work with dates and times.
 Here's how to use it to get the current date: